-Moderate agitation (defined as behavior that puts the patient or clinician at risk of harm) due to suspected psychiatric emergency (e.g., schizophrenia) or medical delirium
+- (1) Moderate agitation (defined as behavior that puts the patient or clinician at risk of harm) due to suspected psychiatric emergency (e.g., schizophrenia) or medical delirium - (2) Nausea and vomiting - (a) Preferred for treatment of nausea and vomiting secondary to migraines, cannabinoid hyperemesis syndrome or patient stated history of cyclic vomiting syndrome. - (b) For nonspecific causes of nausea and vomiting, in cases where symptoms do not improve after the first dose of ondansetron.

-- (1) Children under 13 years of age

-- (2) Pregnancy

-- (3) Parkinson's disease

-- (4) CNS depression or acute CNS injury

-- (5) Severe agitation (see midazolam and ketamine)
+- (1) For agitation, children under 13 years of age - (2) For nausea and vomiting, children under 18 years of age - (3) Pregnancy - (4) Parkinson's disease - (5) CNS depression or acute CNS injury - (6) Severe agitation (see midazolam and ketamine)

-- (1) Dystonic reaction - (a) Rarely seen with short-term use - (b) ADULT: administer a single dose of diphenhydramine 25-50 mg IV/IM - (c) PEDIATRIC: Administer a single dose of diphenhydramine 1 mg/kg IV/IM (max of 25 mg) - (2) Hypotension and tachycardia - (a) Administer Lactated Ringer's fluid bolus if hypotension occurs - (3) Torsades de pointes (polymorphic ventricular tachycardia) - (a) Patients receiving droperidol should be monitored for cardiac dysrhythmias.
+- (1) Dystonic reaction - (a) Rarely seen with short-term use

+ADULT: administer a single dose of diphenhydramine 25-50 mg IV/IM

+PEDIATRIC: Administer a single dose of diphenhydramine 1 mg/kg IV/IM (max of 25 mg)

+- (2) Hypotension and tachycardia - (a) Administer Lactated Ringer's fluid bolus if hypotension occurs - (3) Torsades de pointes (polymorphic ventricular tachycardia) - (a) Patients receiving droperidol should be monitored for cardiac dysrhythmias.

-- (1) Violent patients may require physical restraint while the medication is administered. - (2) Patients receiving droperidol should be monitored for cardiac dysrhythmias.
+- (1) Violent patients may require physical restraint while the medication is administered. - (2) Patients receiving droperidol should be monitored for cardiac dysrhythmias. - (3) For patients who receive 2 or more doses of an anti-emetic, perform 12-lead ECG and cardiac monitoring, if feasible.